The first stable homotopy groups of motivic spheres: Differentials for the motivic sphere spectrum

-We summarize the computations of the first slice differential for $\unit_{\Lambda}$ with a table.
-The notation is mostly self-explanatory.
-An entry represents a shifted motivic Eilenberg-MacLane spectrum for varying coefficients determined by the Ext groups $\Ext^{p,2q}_{\MU_{\ast}\MU}(\MU_{\ast},\MU_{\ast})$ as in Theorem \ref{theorem:sphereslices}, cf.~Corollary \ref{corollary:small-slices}.
-The slices of $\unit_{\Lambda}$ are labeled successively along the vertical axis.
-In the horizontal direction, each direct summand of a fixed slice is labelled according to the difference between the simplicial suspension of the direct summand and the slice degree.
-The first differentials are indicated by different colors corresponding to the elements of the motivic Steenrod algebra listed on the right hand side of the table, ordered by simplicial degree.
-An open square refers to integral (or rather $\Lambda$-) coefficients and solid dots to $\Lambda/2$-coefficients.
-The asterisk in the second slice indicates $\Lambda/12$-coefficients, and similarly for $\Lambda/2\oplus \Lambda/2$-, $\Lambda/240$-, $\Lambda/6$-, and $\Lambda/504$-coefficients given in Corollary \ref{corollary:small-slices}.
+We summarize these computations in Figure \ref{figure:slice-diff}.
+An entry represents a shifted motivic Eilenberg-MacLane spectrum with coefficients determined by $\Ext^{p,2q}_{\MU_{\ast}\MU}(\MU_{\ast},\MU_{\ast})$ as in Theorem \ref{theorem:sphereslices}.
+The slices are labeled successively along the vertical axis.
+Horizontally, each direct summand of a fixed slice is labeled according to the difference between the simplicial suspension of the direct summand and the slice degree.
+The $d^{1}$-differentials are labeled by colors corresponding to elements of the motivic Steenrod algebra, and ordered by simplicial degree.
+An open square refers to $\Lambda$-coefficients and solid dots to $\Lambda/2$.
+The asterisk in the second slice indicates $\Lambda/12$-coefficients, and similarly for $\Lambda/2\oplus \Lambda/2$, $\Lambda/240$, $\Lambda/6$, and $\Lambda/504$.